 Medical marijuana bills remain stalled, despite unprecedented backing - Despite more support for the legislation than ever before among Wisconsin lawmakers, an ongoing effort to legalize marijuana for medical use in the state appears to be headed nowhere.
 (Baraboo News Republic 12/26/2013)

 Clark, other Dems demand action on CWD - Democrats on the state Assembly's natural resources committee demanded Wednesday that state wildlife officials step up the fight against chronic wasting disease, tearing the scab off a bitter decade-old debate over how best to handle the fatal brain ailment (Baraboo News Republic 12/22/2013)

 Little agreement on minimum wage - Democrats in the Wisconsin Legislature are calling on Republicans to hold a public hearing on a bill to increase the minimum wage.
 (Baraboo News Republic 12/19/2013)

 Wisconsin Assembly committee to convene climate science panel behind closed doors - Democratic Rep. Fred Clark says he wants to keep the event low-profile so that Republican lawmakers can gather information without pressure from conservative groups.
 (Baraboo News Republic 12/10/2013)

-Like every other deer hunter, I'm excited about the opening weekend of the nine-day season and glad to finally see cold weather in the forecast.
+Hunters, deer threatened by inaction on CWD - Like every other deer hunter, I'm excited about the opening weekend of the nine-day season and glad to finally see cold weather in the forecast.
 But underneath one of our greatest outdoor traditions lies the possibility of what my son has called the coming "zombie apocalypse" for whitetail deer.
-While most deer experts won't use words like zombie apocalypse when talking about Chronic Wasting Disease, what they are saying about it seems every bit as scary.
+(Baraboo News Republic 11/21/2013)

 81st Assembly District